AndreiDodu/q-manager-core/README.md

 Each group, section or question has an order with respect to its parent.
 Therefore the groups can be ordered on the basis of the order property of the relationship table between the questionnaire and the group.
 The same logic applies to the section and to the questions.

+## Command line
+Q-Manager can be used from the command line.
+The commands are the followings:

 ## Running

 To make the executable jar file: